 How is hepatitis C diagnosed?

-Your healthcare provider will ask about your signs and symptoms and any health problems you have.
-Tell him if you have other infections, such as HIV or hepatitis B. Tell him if you drink alcohol or use any illegal drugs.
-He may also ask about your sex partners.
+Your healthcare provider will ask if you have symptoms of hepatitis C. Tell your provider any health problems you have, and if you have other infections, such as HIV or hepatitis B. Tell your provider if you drink alcohol or use any illegal drugs.
+Also tell your provider if you have a tattoo, and when you got it.
+A tattoo applied with a needle increases the risk for hepatitis C. Your provider may also ask about your sex partners.
 You may need any of the following tests:

 - Blood tests are used to check for HCV antibodies made by your body to fight the infection.
-The tests can show the type of HCV you have, and how many viruses are present.
-This will help your healthcare provider make a treatment plan.
+The tests can show the type and amount of HCV you have.
+This will help your provider make a treatment plan.

-- A liver biopsy may show the type of HCV you have and if it is severe.
+- A liver biopsy is used to take a sample of your liver.
+Tests on the sample will show the type of HCV you have and if the infection is severe.